GlenAshwood/VagrantProject/README.md

 I used [PM2](https://pm2.keymetrics.io/) instead of node, as it gives you a lot more options, some of which can be seen below
 ```
 IMPORTANT INF0:
-Run as:  Root # sudo -i to see the running PM2 Service
+Run as:           Root # use sudo -i to see the running PM2 Service
 Webapp location:  /opt/webapp/
 ```

 ### Commands used for this project